percona/pmm_dump_docs/docs/export_instance.md

 > --dump-qan
 ```

-Option `--where` supports selecting by other fields, such as `node_id` as well as boolean operators.
+Option `--where` supports selecting by other fields, such as `node_id`, as well as boolean operators.
 For example, to export QAN data for both the instances `my_mysql_8025` and `supp-mongo_23599` run the following command:

 ``` {.bash data-prompt="$" }
 $ pmm-dump export --pmm-url='http://admin:admin@172.17.0.3' \